Wouterdek/NodeNetwork/README.md

 ![](https://raw.githubusercontent.com/Wouterdek/NodeNetwork/gh-pages/img/demo2.gif "")

 These example applications are available for download [here](https://github.com/Wouterdek/NodeNetwork/releases/download/v1.0.0/examples.zip) and their source is included in the repository.
+Binary releases of the library are available on NuGet.

 ## Features
  - An open, permissive license.
  - Interactive, robust controls build using modern reactive MVVM code.
+ - Proper panning, zooming controls
  - Highly customizable, but easy to use by default.
  - Extensive network and connection validation support.
  - Backed by unit tests